On Existence of Truthful Fair Cake Cutting Mechanisms: Risk-Averse Truthful Proportional Mechanisms with Connected Pieces

 Suppose $y'>y$.
 Since each of the intervals $[x_0^{(1)},x_1^{(1)}),\ldots,[x_{j^\ast-2}^{(1)},x_{j^\ast-1}^{(1)})$ is worth exactly $\frac1n v_1([0,1])$ and the interval $[x_{j^\ast-1}^{(1)},y')$ is worth strictly more than $\frac1n v_1([0,1])$, the interval $[y',1]$ is worth less than $\frac{n-j^\ast}n v_1([0,1])$.
 It is possible to find $y_{j^\ast+1},\ldots,y_{n-1}$ such that $[y_j,y_{j+1})$ is worth strictly less than $\frac1nv_1([0,1])$ for each $j=j^\ast,\ldots,n-1$, where we let $y_{j^\ast}=y'$ and $y_n=1$.
 Now we construct $f_2,\ldots,f_n$ such that 1) $c_j=x_j^{(1)}-\varepsilon$ for each $j=1,\ldots,j^\ast-1$, 2) $c_{j^\ast}=y'-\varepsilon$, and 3) $\min_{i}x_j^{(i)}=y_j$ for each $j=j^\ast+1,\ldots,n-1$.
 It is easy to see that agent $1$ will receive an interval that is a subset of one of $[y_{j^\ast},y_{j^\ast+1}),\ldots,[y_{n-1},1]$.
 Therefore, agent $1$ will receive a value less than the proportional value in this case. \end{proof}

-If the agents are not hungry, it is possible that the set of points $x_1^{(i)},\ldots,x_{n-1}^{(i)}$ satisfying the condition in Step~1 is not unique.
-Different selection of this set may result in different allocations.
+If the agents are not hungry, the set of points $x_1^{(i)},\ldots,x_{n-1}^{(i)}$ satisfying the condition in Step~1 may not be unique.
+Different selections of this set may result in different allocations.
 An agent can select this set (by reporting an $f_i'$ with $x_1^{(i)},\ldots,x_{n-1}^{(i)}$ being exactly what (s)he want) and potentially receive a better allocation.
-However, in the case this agent do not know other agents' valuations, it is equal likely that an agent's selection is not as good as the algorithm's default selection.
-Therefore, \emph{Algorithm~\ref{alg:rat_p} is still weakly risk-averse truthful for agents that are not necessarily hungry.}